African American Heritage Society Events

 June 4, 1994 – Annual Board Retreat, groundwork for strategic planning.

-April 30, 1994 – AZUKA CABARET – Pensacola Grand Hotel – Annual Fundraiser, 125 persons in attendance.
+April 30, 1994 – First AZUKA CABARET Annual Fundraiser – Pensacola Grand Hotel, 125 persons in attendance.

 April 1 – May 15, 1994 – One-woman art show- Willie C. Mines- Pensacola Cultural Center Art Gallery.

-March 11, 1994 – Tommy Scott Young spins Magical Tales – UWF Commons Auditorium.
-Performed for 800 children at C. A. Weis Elementary School.
+March 11, 1994 – Tommy Scott Young spins Magical Tales – UWF Commons Auditorium in the evening.
+Performed for 800 children at C. A. Weis Elementary School that morning.

 March 6, 1994 – “History Heritage and Hurston” – Women’s History Month – PJC Hagler Auditorium, N.Y.
 Nathiri, Executive Director, Eatonville Project.